mtello22/seminar-01/sm01_intro_to_git.md

 #### Is Git already installed?

 Open the shell (terminal / command line).
-Type in “git –version”, no quotation, press enter.
+Type in `git --version`, no quotation, press enter.

 ``` bash